jayacotton/inettools-z80/README.md

 ping:  this is about a simple a ping as you can get.
 Round trip time values work when RC2014/RomWBW timer support is present.
 The time values are in 20ms intervals.

+pingnoti: this is ping without a timer.

 telnet:  This is a terminal program to talking to a host machine.

+telnetd:  This is an attempt to allow CP/M to work via telnet console.
+HIGHLY BROKEN at this time.

 dig: This is a really simple version of dig, it reports a single ip address for remote host.